 Biography: Dan Mirer

-In September 2011, Dan Mirer and Nisha Bansil held a Collaborative Residency at The Studio.
+In September 2011, Mirer and Nisha Bansil completed a Collaborative Residency at The Studio.
 Mirer and Bansil combined the techniques of photo sandblasting and blown glass, and developed new methods to create bubble trap imagery.
 With Mirer’s strengths in craftsmanship and technical innovation and Bansil’s emphasis on pure imagery using the two dimensional qualities of glass, the artists collaborated to create new work that neither would accomplish alone.
 Mirer saw his residency at The Studio as a way to keep his work fresh, affording him the time to explore new techniques in glassblowing.